XanD0K/unit-converter/README.md

 ## Files Overview
-This program is organized into a `final-project` directory with `data`, `tests` and `unit_converter` subdirectories.
+This program is organized into a `unit-converter` directory with `data`, `tests` and `unit_converter` subdirectories.
 The root directory also contains core files and development docs.

 - **DATA FILES** (`data/`)
   - [base_units.json](data/base_units.json): contains a relationship between an unit_group and the base unit for that group.